 All that you ever wanted to know about Relief Block prints

 Wayne Singleton produces limited edition original prints.
-Wayne’s prints are individually produced by hand, off a block (the printing plate) which he cuts by hand from a composition drawn by him.
+Wayne’s prints are individually produced by hand, from a block (the printing plate) which he cuts by hand from a composition drawn by him.
 Each of these prints are then individually hand coloured.

 Why are they called Relief Block prints?